-Peddler’s Village offers small town, colonial charm just one hour from Center City Philadelphia.
+Peddler’s Village in Bucks County, PA offers small town, colonial charm just one hour from Center City Philadelphia.
 Founded in 1962, Peddler’s Village attracts 1.6 million visitors every year to its 42-acres of landscaped grounds and winding brick walkways.

 Lifelong Bucks County resident Earl Jamison founded Peddler’s Village in June 1962.
 The 18th century style specialty shopping village was inspired by Jamison’s travels to the unique town of Carmel, California in the late 1950s and early 1960s.
 Peddler’s Village opened with just 14 shops and the Cock ‘N Bull Restaurant, run by Jamison in the early years.